Organnery/organnery-distro/README.md

 make clean
 ```

-Next, you will probably want to increment the version number `v*.img` in the `Makefile` to avoid overwriting your previously generated image.
+Next, you will probably want to increment the version number `v*` in the `Makefile` to avoid overwriting your previously generated image.
 For example, before building image version 999, you would bump the value of `IMAGE` to:
 ```
 IMAGE := "organnery_v999.img"